-- to provide broader investment spread across and within asset sectors, the Scheme may invest in indices and funds which are not subject to ethical review; and - ethical investment can come at a cost, particularly from higher expenses (due to the increased time required for company research and stock selection).
+- to provide broader investment spread across and within asset sectors, the Scheme may invest in index funds and funds which are not subject to ethical review; and - ethical investment can come at a cost, particularly from higher expenses (due to the increased time required for company research and stock selection).

-The Scheme has three investment funds - the Growth Fund, the Balanced Fund and the Income Fund.
-You can choose to invest your savings in one or any mix of these Funds (subject to the restrictions noted in the PDS).
+The Scheme has three investment funds - Growth Fund, Balanced Fund and Income Fund.
+You can choose to invest your money in one or any mix of these Funds (subject to the restrictions noted in the PDS).